 A handy tool for selecting a face hidden behind another face is the “Select other” feature.
 Now, simply right-click on a specific face in the viewer and when clicking on “Select other” a list of faces behind the current location will be offered for selection.

-5. Tangent Selection
+5. Expand Selection

 - Select at least one face of interest